-Digital technologies and the ever-growing amounts of data are radically reshaping our daily life as well as the economy.
+Digital technologies and the ever-growing amounts of data are radically reshaping our daily lives as well as the economy.
 Embedded at the very core of the products, operations, and strategies of many organizations, digital technologies are rapidly transforming existing businesses throughout all industries.
 New market offerings, business processes, as well as business models are emerging around the use of these digital technologies, yielding digital innovation1.
-This pervasive nature of digital technology is fundamentally transforming our understanding of information systems (IS), encompassing their development, coordination, use, and the way we interact with them.
-At our chair, we offer a wide range of research topics in this area, encompassing new digital technologies such as artificial intelligence (AI) and machine learning (ML).
-We take a human-computer interaction, system design, value creation or an organizational perspective.
+The pervasive nature of digital technology is fundamentally transforming our understanding of information systems (IS), especially regarding their development, coordination, use, and the way we interact with them.
+At our chair, we offer a wide range of research topics in IS, focusing on new digital technologies such as artificial intelligence (AI) and machine learning (ML).
+In our research, we take human-computer interaction, system design, value creation or organizational perspectives.

 In our seminar, we will examine the design of digital technologies as well as their impact on individuals and organizations.
 In doing so, we link the offered topics to our ongoing research, which has been and is currently being published at leading international outlets.